Jack Baylis, President and CEO, The Baylis Group, LLC

 Mr. Heasley holds a Bachelor of Arts from Marist College and a Masters of Business Administration from Bernard Baruch Graduate School of Business.

-Raymond W. Kelly, Police Commissioner, City of New York
+Raymond W. Kelly, Former Police Commissioner, City of New York

 Commissioner Kelly is a combat veteran of the Vietnam War and retired as a Colonel from the Marine Corps Reserves after 30 years of service.
 He holds a Bachelor of Business Administration from Manhattan College, a Juris Doctor from St. John's University School of Law, a Master of Law degree from the New York University Graduate School of Law, and a Master of Public Administration degree from Harvard University, Kennedy School of Government.

-Donald R. Knauss, Chairman of the Board and Chief Executive Officer, The Clorox Company
+Donald R. Knauss, Executive Chairman , The Clorox Company

 Donald R. "Don" Knauss joined The Clorox Company as Chairman and Chief Executive Officer in October 2006.
 As CEO, he has overall responsibility for directing the company's worldwide business, which generated revenues of $5.5 billion in fiscal year 2012.